 It wasn’t until two days after this night that Ross and I went out on a proper date where he disclosed to me everything: about reading the blog, the text he sent his friends, the list, etc--- a “story” that clearly started before we knew it started; a story that came to fruition despite our poor choices along the way.
 Short cuts make long delays.

 I can’t explain it to you, but I was not afraid of moving forward in a relationship with Ross.
 From the time we met, we haven’t been apart, and it didn’t take very long for us to decide to be exclusive.
-In the context of what I had just gone through, it would have been absolutely natural for me to be afraid of opening up my heart----the heart that I worked so hard to carefully sew back up together---- and loving again.
+In the context of what I had just gone through, it would have been absolutely natural for me to be afraid of opening up my heart----the heart that I worked so long and hard to carefully sew back up together---- and loving again.
 The thing I’ve learned through my ordeal is that Real Love isn’t corrupt----it is people who corrupt it.
 Perfect love casts out all fear---and with Ross, I was fearless.
 My time in my “wilderness” was where I learned how to judge a man’s masculinity.
-It is NOT by his self-sufficiency, and CERTAINLY NOT by how much he can bench press, either.
+It is NOT by his self-sufficiency, and CERTAINLY NOT by how much he can bench press or how low is body fat percentage is, either.
 Rather, I learned how to judge true masculinity by how well a man can keep his word.
 Can a man keep his word even if he’s unhappy?
 I had learned a lot of things about myself during my separation, but perhaps the most shocking thing I learned is that I was willing to sacrifice my personal happiness in order to stand by a commitment I made.
 So, I had to ask God for a man who would be willing to do the same.
 Why?
 Because relationships don’t have happy moments all the time.
 And the person you’re with can’t make you happy all the time, either.
 How difficult would it be to be with someone whose loyalty depended on whether or not I made him happy that day, or that month?
 The fact is that no one can make anyone happy all the time---arguments happen, words that shouldn’t be said are said, etc. Loyalty shouldn’t be based on feelings because feelings are fickle.
 Depending on any human being for your personal happiness is a road fraught with disappointment.
 Not only did I work on reorienting my heart to develop an inward joy that wasn’t dependent on my environment or with whom I was with, but I prayed for a man who could do the same.
 I also prayed for a kind, loyal, gentle, honest, trustworthy man who can keep his word---someone who would be a shade of protection for both Sophia and I to rest under---a man who says what he means, and means what he says.